How Boris got pole-dancing former model into Prince Andrew's Buckingham Palace party

 As a starry-eyed child growing up in Louisville, Kentucky, Jennifer Arcuri "adored fairy tales" and often entertained romantic notions of faraway England.
-So finding herself passing through the gates of Buckingham Palace on December 9, 2014, she must have thought she was inhabiting a fairy story of her own.
+So passing through the gates of Buckingham Palace on December 9, 2014, she must have thought she was inhabiting a fairy story of her own.

-Now, the pole-dancing model-turned-technology entrepreneur was hoping to ingratiate herself with the Queen's son, the Duke of York, who was hosting a party to celebrate the foundation of the Digital 5, an annual meeting of top global IT innovators, politicians and civil servants which held its first conference in London that year.
+Now, the pole-dancing-model-turned-technology-entrepreneur was hoping to ingratiate herself with the Queen's son, the Duke of York, who was hosting a party to celebrate the foundation of the Digital 5, an annual meeting of top global IT innovators, politicians and civil servants, which held its first conference in London that year.

 There was no guarantee that the two would be introduced but as one of her friends noted at the time: "I can't see Jen wasting this opportunity."
 And so it proved.

-Threading her way through milling guests – mainly men in suits – sources say she bowled up to Prince Andrew, flashed a megawatt smile and explained a little of her background.
+Threading through milling guests – mainly men in suits – sources say she bowled up to Prince Andrew, flashed a megawatt smile and explained a little of her background.
 Their encounter was 'brief' but afterwards she declared the Prince to be "a real cutie".

 What he made of her is not recorded.

 As everyone knows, the Duke is not immune to the charms of glamorous women but on this occasion he could be forgiven for being preoccupied.
-Days later, his name would emerge in explosive court papers making claims – all vehemently denied – about his friendship with the convicted US paedophile Jeffrey Epstein.
+Days later, his name would emerge in explosive court papers making claims – all vehemently denied – about his friendship with convicted US paedophile Jeffrey Epstein.

-Ms Arcuri, though, got what she wanted: another big name to drop, another profile-boosting story with which to regale the technology world's movers and shakers.
+Arcuri, though, got what she wanted: another big name to drop, another profile-boosting story with which to regale the technology world's movers and shakers.

-As The Mail on Sunday today reveals, perhaps the greater significance of her Palace outing was that it was, according to her friends, engineered by her close friend, Boris Johnson.
+As the Mail on Sunday today reveals, perhaps the greater significance of her palace outing was that it was, according to her friends, engineered by her close friend, Boris Johnson.

-Almost five years on, the Prime Minister faces claims of failing to declare a series of potential conflicts of interest over his friendship with Ms Arcuri during his time as Mayor.
+Almost five years on, the Prime Minister faces claims of failing to declare a series of potential conflicts of interest over his friendship with Arcuri during his time as mayor.

-She received £126,000 (NZD $245, 800) in public money and privileged access to three official overseas trade missions led by Mr Johnson, who was a regular visitor to her flat in Shoreditch, East London.
-Friends and acquaintances interviewed by this newspaper cast Ms Arcuri as a vivacious, fun-loving young woman who by sheer force of personality bedazzled those she believed could help her achieve her goals.
+She received £126,000 ($245,800) in public money and privileged access to three official overseas trade missions led by Johnson, who was a regular visitor to her flat in Shoreditch, East London.
+Friends and acquaintances interviewed by the newspaper cast Arcuri as a vivacious, fun-loving young woman who by sheer force of personality bedazzled those she believed could help her achieve her goals.

 One man close to her around the time of the Palace event recalled: "She said Boris had helped her get on the guest list.
 She was very keen to raise investment for her various businesses.
-She boasted to anyone who would listen that she was going to the Palace and afterwards wouldn't shut up about it."
+She boasted to anyone who would listen that she was going to the palace and afterwards wouldn't shut up about it."

 There was a champagne reception and then Cabinet Office Minister Francis Maude made a short speech about making online Government services more user-friendly.
-One guest described the soiree as a "melting pot of Royalty, senior politicians, Government digiterati, and tech start-up folk."
+One guest described the soiree as a "melting pot of royalty, senior politicians, Government digiterati, and tech start-up folk".

-Another friend recalled that the help received by Ms Arcuri in getting through the door typified her "symbiotic relationship with Boris", who had significantly boosted his profile in the industry by giving a speech at her firm's first event.
+Another friend recalled that the help Arcuri received in getting through the door typified her "symbiotic relationship with Boris", who had significantly boosted his profile in the industry by giving a speech at her firm's first event.

 "Jen presented herself as a kind of gateway to Boris," said the friend.

 "If you were a tech start-up founder and wanted access to the Mayor's office, everybody knew that you would ask her.
 New tech companies craved proximity to government at this time.
-I understand she did make plenty of introductions to Boris's staff.
+I understand she did make plenty of introductions to Boris' staff.
 And it worked both ways.
 The Mayor's office used her for introductions in the technology world.

 "She spoke about Boris as though she had his ear and as though he relied upon her for advice and connections and information when it came to technology."